Sports in South Carolina: Golf

 South Carolina is a popular golf destination.
 With nearly one hundred golf courses, the Grand Strand region has more public golf courses per capita than any other place in the country.
 Some have hosted PGA and LGPA events in the past, but most have been designed for the casual golfer.

-Hilton Head Island & Kiawah Island have several very nice golf courses and host professional events every year.
-The RBC Heritage known for much of its history as the Heritage Classic or simply the Heritage, is a PGA Tour event in The Sea Pines Plantation, Hilton Head Island, South Carolina, first played 50 years ago in 1969.
-It is currently played in mid-April, the week after The Masters in Augusta, Georgia.
+Hilton Head Island and Kiawah Island have several golf courses and host professional events each year.
+The RBC Heritage, previously known as the Heritage Classic or simply the Heritage, is a PGA Tour event held at Sea Pines Plantation on Hilton Head Island, South Carolina.
+First played in 1969, it is currently held in mid-April, the week after the Masters Tournament in Augusta, Georgia.

 The upstate of South Carolina also has many nice golf courses, most of the nicer courses are private including the Cliff's courses and Cross Creek Plantation (the Cliff's courses host the annual BMW PRO/AM that brings many celebrities and professionals to South Carolina.
 Cross Creek Plantation located in Seneca, also private hosted a PGA Qualifier in the 90's).
 In 2007, The Ocean Course, the signature course of the Kiawah Island Golf Resort, was ranked #1 in Golf Digest magazine's "America's 50 Toughest Golf Courses" and #38 on their "America's 100 Greatest Golf Courses".